- Board map of North American train routes

-He keep at least one of the cards, but may also keep 2 or all 3.
+He keeps at least one of the cards, but may also keep 2 or all 3.
 The returned cards are placed on the bottom of the Destination Ticket Deck.

-Each Destination Ticket includes the name of two cities on the map and a point Value and when the player can completes a connection between these two cities, he will score those points at the end of the game.
+Each Destination Ticket includes the name of two cities on the map and a point value and when the player can complete a connection between these two cities, he will score those points at the end of the game.

 If the player fails to connect the cities, then the indicated amount of points will be deducted.

-Destination Tickets are kept secret and a player may have as much cards as he wants.
+Destination Tickets are kept secret and a player may have as many cards as he wants.

 End of the Game

-When a player's stock of colored plastic trains gets down to 2 or less trains at the end of his turn, the final turn will start.
+When a player's stock of colored plastic trains gets down to 2 or fewer trains at the end of his turn, the final turn will start.

 After that turn, the game will end and players must calculate their final scores.

-The points earned of completed routes are already accounted during the game.
-Then players reveal all their Destination Tickets and add or substract the indicated values.
+Then players reveal all their Destination Tickets and add or subtract the indicated values.

-The player with the longest continues path of routes receives this special bonus card and can add 10 points to his score (in case of a tie, both players receive the points).
+The player with the longest continuous path of routes receives this special bonus card and can add 10 points to his score (in case of a tie, both players receive the points).

-The continious path may include loops and pass through the same city several times, but a given plastic train may never be used twice.
+The continuous path may include loops and pass through the same city several times, but a given plastic train may never be used twice.

 Check these Ticket to Ride Expansions